5 top tips to help you enjoy the festive season without the financial hangover

 - Strange website addresses, for example amazon.net.uk instead of amazon.co.uk

 And finally - time to relax and enjoy

-If you follow these simple tips, you’ll be well on your way to keeping your finances, and your credit score in good shape this Christmas.
+If you follow these simple tips, you’ll be well on your way to keeping your finances, and your credit score, in good shape this Christmas.
 So, with that out of the way, it’s time for the most important part.
-Kick back, have some eggnog and make the most of your time with family and friends.
+Kick back, have some eggnog and make the most of the festive period.